jessicalhoyer/case_study/README.md

 ## Description

-Tentatively titled "Scribe", this will be a Java Spring MVC application that will allow users to create an account to save and edit documents and store them in different folders.
+Scribe is a Java Spring MVC application that will allow users to register an account that will let them create, edit, and delete documents and store them in different folders.

 ## Features